 CCIV sub-fund trusts are required to report using version 13.0.3 from 2022-23 financial year onwards.

-Other investment bodies may continue to report using existing AIIR versions 10.0.2, 11.0.1 and 12.0.0 subject to the eligibility reporting criteria contained within those speciifications.

 This specification is to be used for an AIIR lodged through the Australian Taxation Office (ATO) Portals.

 This specification should be used in conjunction with the Annual investment income report (AIIR) companion guide which provides additional information regarding investment income reporting.
 The Annual investment income report (AIIR) companion guide is available on the Software developers webpage http://softwaredevelopers.ato.gov.au